 Purchasing from reputable brand names is also an important consideration.
 Such brands are renowned for their highest quality of batteries as well as the customer service.
 But note that reputable brands can be expensive.
 But, I do not insinuate that other entry brands are not worth your time As long as the features are convincing and there are some reviews about the products, you can give them a benefit of the doubt.

 If the temperature rises, so does the self-discharge rate.
 Normally, the temperatures should not exceed 130 degrees Fahrenheit but that will affect the battery badly.
 If you store the battery at 100 degrees Fahrenheit, it will discharge twice as much as the one you store at 60 degrees Fahrenheit.
 Avoid exposure to higher temperatures as that can destroy your battery and send you back to the store.

 Vibration can also affect the life of your battery.
 Make sure the battery is mounted properly and it does not shake when you ride your motorcycle.
 Look for products that have an extreme vibration resistance.
 Vibration can be propelled by small batteries fitted in large battery compartments.
 Solve that by using the foam spacers.

 The moment the battery discharges excessively, the lead plates can be turned into lead sulfate crystals.
 This is a problem that needs to be prevented by ensuring that the electrolyte levels are always checked or the trickle charger is being used.

 When shopping for the motorcycle batteries, it is important to distinguish between the types.
 Most people are aware of the conventional lead-acid batteries as they are popular in almost all moving machinery.
 The advancement in technology gave birth to numerous innovations.
-Today we have the lithium batteries, gel, and AGM batteries.
+Today we have lithium batteries, gel, and AGM batteries.

-Lead-acid batteries are inexpensive and reliable but are heavy.
+These batteries are inexpensive and reliable but are heavy.
 For sports motorcycles, the choice of lead-acid batteries will not benefit you.
-On the other hand, lithium batteries are the new entrants but are performing better than the lead-acid batteries.
+On the other hand, lithium batteries are the new entrants but are performing better than lead-acid batteries.

 AGM batteries, on the other hand, feature the absorbed glass mat that absorbs the electrolytes.
 AGM is relatively better than the gel batteries.